Kartik7906/Movie_Recommender_Project1/README.md

 6. Output:
    - Provided users with a list of recommended movies along with relevant details such as titles, genres, and release years.
    - Displayed images or posters of recommended movies for a more engaging user experience.

+# Steps:
+1> import movie recommender python file on Jyupter Notebook 2> import website python file on pycharm with all other file included